12 Top-Rated Campgrounds in Minnesota

 While all state forest campgrounds can save you a little money on your Minnesota vacation, in terms of scenery and access to nearby attractions, they all deliver.

-Serving as one of the few drive-in campgrounds with access to the water-fed Voyageurs National Park, this primitive campground is available on a first-come, first-served basis.
+This primitive campground is available on a first-come, first-served basis and serves as one of the few drive-in campgrounds with access to the water-fed Voyageurs National Park.
 The sites are known to fill up quickly.
+Vault toilets are available at the campground.

 Address: Co Rd.
 122, Ray, Minnesota

 Split Rock Lighthouse features 20 cart-in campsites that are approximately 2,000 feet from the parking lot.
-All campsites have a picnic table and fire ring and include the cart to haul in your gear.
+All campsites have a picnic table and fire ring and include a cart to haul in your gear.
 Flush toilets, showers, and clean water are available to all campers at Split Rock, but the real draw for the cart-in campgrounds is the immediate access to the stunning surroundings.

 A strong recommendation when staying the night at Split Rock Lighthouse State Park is to reserve one of the campsites on the lakeside portion of the campground loop.
 These all offer personal views of the rugged shoreline and Split Rock Lighthouse in the distance.
 Campsites can be reserved one year in advance, and many are during the popular summer season.